 The recruiter’s job will be a lot easier if you include useful information in the subject box.
 Given the numerous e-mails received every day, you must provide the key information so that your e-mail is routed correctly, catches their attention, and gets acted on in a timely manner.
 Using an informative subject line proves that you are an organized person who thinks about others.

-Your first and last names (especially if your e-mail address doesn’t include your full name)
+Your first and last names (especially if your email address doesn’t include your full name)

 The name of the person who put you in touch (sometimes you can put them in copy too)

-Many professionals use automatic filters to route e-mails directly to particular folders (Customers; Applicants; Spam; etc.).
-It’s important to use the right keywords so that your e-mail goes directly where “Applications” are meant to go.
+Many professionals use automatic filters to route emails directly to particular folders (Customers, Applicants, Spam, etc.).
+It’s important to use the right keywords so that your email goes directly where “Applications” are meant to go.

-Recruiters may use these same keywords in order to filter through their e-mails and find your application again.
+Recruiters may use these same keywords in order to filter through their emails and find your application again.

-"For the attention of": if the e-mail address is generic (does not give the name of a person) or if you want to contact one person in particular, then you can specify to whom you are addressing this e-mail by adding this line at the very beginning.
+"To the attention of": if the email address is generic (does not give the name of a person) or if you want to contact one person in particular, then you can specify to whom you are addressing this email by adding this line at the very beginning.

-Add an accompanying message: without repeating your cover letter, you can summarize why you are writing and what you are enclosing with the e‑mail.
+Add an accompanying message: without repeating your cover letter, you can summarize why you are writing and what you are enclosing with the email.
 Be brief and precise.
 For example, if you are applying for a post as a developer in a small- to medium-size business:

-I am sending you my application for the post of “X developer” advertised on your “Vacancies” page.
-I am attaching my CV together with a cover letter.
-I remain at your disposition for a meeting in the near future.
-Thank you for your time and attention.
+I am sending you my application for the “X developer” position advertised on your “Openings” page.
+Please find my résumé along with a cover letter attached.

-Pick a reasonable time to send your application: sending it in the middle of the night risks disturbing the recruiter and may send out the wrong signal.
+Pick a reasonable time to send your application.
+Sending it in the middle of the night risks disturbing the recruiter and may send out the wrong signal.
 Send it early or late in the day.
-The best times to read e-mails are when there are fewer phone calls and appointments!
+The best times to read emails are when there are fewer phone calls and appointments!